crate/cloud-howtos/docs/scale-cluster.rst

 .. image:: _assets/img/cluster-dropdown.png
    :alt: Cloud Console projects cluster selection

 Click on *Preferences*.
-This will take you to Cluster access page, where you can see and edit your credentials.
-You can also enable Deletion protection of your cluster and create Whitelist of IP addresses or CIDR blocks that are allowed to connect to the cluster.
+This will take you to cluster access page, where you can see and edit your credentials.
+You can also enable deletion protection of your cluster and create a whitelist of IP addresses or CIDR blocks that are allowed to connect to the cluster.

 .. image:: _assets/img/cluster-access.png
    :alt: Cloud Console cluster access settings

-To edit Cluster scale, click on *Cluster scale* in the top bar.
-This will take you to a page where you can see overview of your Cluster plan as well as current cluster configuration.
+To edit the cluster scale, click on *Cluster scale* in the top bar.
+This will take you to a page where you can see an overview of your Cluster plan as well as current cluster configuration.

 .. image:: _assets/img/cluster-preferences.png